Ant supercolony: Unicoloniality versus supercoloniality

 Giraud et al. (2002), however, discovered that L. humile also forms supercolonies that are aggressive to each other, so unicoloniality turned out to be limited.
 They hypothesized that the difference between supercoloniality and unicoloniality is not clear-cut, but that they are rather points on a continuum between two extremes: multicoloniality with all colonies generally being aggressive to each other, contrasted with unicoloniality with absolute absence of aggression between colonies, and supercoloniality somewhere in between.

 Therefore, Pedersen et al. (2006) redefined supercoloniality and unicoloniality as follows:

 Supercolony: A colony that contains such a large number of nests that direct cooperative interactions are impossible between individuals in distant nests.
 There are no behavioral boundaries (aggression) within the supercolony.

 Unicolonial: A unicolonial species is one that can form supercolonies.
 A unicolonial population consists of one or several supercolonies.

-They suggest that the success of invasive ants such as L. humile stem from the ecological conditions in the introduced range that allow to dramatically extend the dimension of supercolonies, rather than from a shift in social organization in the invaded habitat.
+They suggest that the success of invasive ants such as L. humile stems from the ecological conditions in the introduced range that allow to dramatically extend the dimension of supercolonies, rather than from a shift in social organization in the invaded habitat.